openjdk/guide/src/guide/jbs-jdk-bug-system.md

   <tr>
     <td class="dictionary">[[problemlist]{.jbs-label}]{#problemlist}</td>
     <td class="dictionary">
-      One or more tests has been problem-listed due to this bug.
+      One or more tests have been problem-listed due to this bug.
     </td>
   </tr>
   <!-- Q -->